 Media Harbour (Medienhafen)

-Seven architects from all over Europe (including Frank O Gehry, Claude Vasconi and David Chipperfield) designed several company headquarters in the Media Harbour, making the area an architectural landmark in the city.
+Seven architects from all over Europe (including Frank O Gehry, Claude Vasconi and David Chipperfield) designed several company headquarters in the Media Harbour, making the area an architectural landmark of the city.
 You will find a great mix of industrial, heritage buildings and most modern architecture.
 This is an interesting contrast to the oldtown.
 Walking distance 20min.

 The 234 metre-high viewing platform has the best view over the city and the Rhine.
 On a clear day you can see all the way to the cathedral in Cologne (more than 40km away) and the Post Tower in Bonn (more than 80km away)!